Matching distributions: Asset pricing with density shape correction: Constructing a cash-flow-distribution-equivalent portfolio

 \section{Constructing a cash-flow-distribution-equivalent portfolio}

-Suppose that $CF_T=x\in \R$.
-We recall that the density of such incident is $\phi_1 (x)$.
-In practice it must be estimated from data; call the estimate $\widehat{\phi}_{1}(x)$.
-The corresponding incident on the security side is $K(x)$ and its (estimated) density is $\widehat{\phi}_{2}(K(x))$.
-In the case of such incident the corresponding A-D security returns $1$ (and not $x$).
-Therefore we will compensate by using the weight $x$ on the A-D security corresponding to the incident $K(x)$.
+Recall that the density of the event $S_1 (T)=x$ is $\phi_{1}(x)$.
+The corresponding event on the proxy security side is $\K(x)$, and its density is $\phi_{2}(\K(x))$.
+In the case of such an event the corresponding A-D security returns $1$ unit of numeraire (and not $x$ units).
+Therefore we will compensate by using the weight $x$ on the A-D security corresponding to the event $\K(x)$.
 Secondly,

-since $K$ is measure preserving.
+since $\K$ is measure-preserving.
 Here the fractions on the right hand side are the Radon-Nikodym derivatives of the measures.
-Thus, in \eqref{eq: AD_dR} we will regard $K$ as a non-trivial weak solution to the differential equation
+Thus, (see \eqref{eq: AD_dR}) we will regard $\K$ as a weak solution to the differential equation